Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: EPD in Parallel Configuration

-The time domain simulation result for the node voltage $v_{1}$ in Fig. \ref{Fig: PP}(d) is obtained using the Keysight ADS circuit simulator by employing the ideal model for the gyrator.
-We have assumed the capacitor has an initial voltage on $C_{1}$ equal to $1\:\mathrm{mV}$.
-The voltage grows linearly by increasing time, demonstrating two circuit eigenvalues are coalescing, and the system exhibits a double pole.
+The time domain simulation result for the node voltage $v_{1}$ in Fig. \ref{Fig: LosslessPPDispersion}(c) is obtained using the Keysight ADS circuit simulator by employing the ideal model for the gyrator, using the above circuit values that lead to the EPD.
+We assume the capacitor has an initial voltage on $C_{1}$ equal to $1\:\mathrm{mV}$.
+The voltage grows linearly with increasing time, demonstrating two eigenvalues of the circuit are coalescing, and the system exhibits a double pole, as shown later on.
 This is peculiar of a second-order EPD.
-The spectrum of the voltage $v_{1}$ is calculated by imposing the FFT.
-According to Fig. \ref{Fig: PP}(e), the oscillation frequency is $f_{o}=176.66\mathrm{\:kHz}$, which is in good agreement with the theoretical value $\omega_{e}/(2\pi)$ calculated above.
+The spectrum of the voltage $v_{1}$ in Fig. \ref{Fig: LosslessPPDispersion}(d) is calculated after performing the FFT.
+The oscillation frequency is $f_{\mathrm{o}}=176.66\mathrm{\:kHz}$, which is the EPD frequency calculated above.

-By perturbing the gyration resistance, the circuit does not operate at the EPD anymore.
-For a higher gyration resistance value, $R_{g}=52.5\:\Omega>R_{g,e}=50\:\Omega$ as a $5\%$ increase, we obtain two distinct real-valued eigenfrequencies in the system.
-Thus, we could estimate the amount of perturbation in $R_{g}$ by measuring the frequency of these two resonances.
-On the other hand, by reducing the amount of perturbed parameter by $5\%$, leading to $R_{g}=47.5\:\Omega<R_{g,e}=50\:\Omega$, the system has two complex eigenfrequencies with non-zero imaginary parts.
-The circuit contains signals that are both damping or growing exponentially.
-It is worth mentioning that the presented series-series and parallel-parallel configuration are dual to each other, as discussed in Appendix \ref{subsec: Circuits-duality}.
+By perturbing the gyration resistance, the circuit no longer operates at EPD.
+For a higher gyration resistance value, $R_{\mathrm{g}}=52.5\:\Omega>R_{\mathrm{g,e}}=50\:\Omega$ as a $5\%$ increase, we obtain two distinct real-valued eigenfrequencies in the system.
+Thus, we could estimate the amount of perturbation in $R_{\mathrm{g}}$ by measuring the frequency of these two resonances.
+On the other hand, by reducing the amount of perturbed parameter by $5\%$, leading to $R_{\mathrm{g}}=47.5\:\Omega<R_{\mathrm{g,e}}=50\:\Omega$, the system has two complex eigenfrequencies with non-zero imaginary parts.
+The circuit contains signals that are damping or growing exponentially.